statelyai/feedback/README.md

 # Stately feedback

 👋 Welcome to the Stately feature request board!
+[View existing features requests in the **Issues** tab](https://github.com/statelyai/feedback/issues).

+## Upvote

 > [!TIP]
 > **Upvote** an existing feature request using the 👍 thumbs up emoji.

-We recommend you check out our [current feature requests to upvote your favorites](https://github.com/statelyai/feedback/issues?q=is%3Aopen+label%3Aopen+label%3Aunder+review+label%3Aplanned).
-Or you can **[share a new feature request](https://github.com/statelyai/feedback/issues/new/choose)**.
+Check out our [current feature requests to upvote your favorites](https://github.com/statelyai/feedback/issues?q=is%3Aopen+label%3Aopen+label%3Aunder+review+label%3Aplanned).
+We use upvotes to help prioritize our roadmap.

 > [!NOTE]
 > Subscribe in the **Notifications** section of a feature request to get updates.

+## Post your feature request

+💡 Got an idea that hasn’t been shared yet? **[Request a new feature](https://github.com/statelyai/feedback/issues/new/choose)**.

 ## Feature requests by status